Hunting High and Low

-Hunting High and Low is the debut studio album by Norwegian new wave band A-ha, released on 1 June 1985 in the United States and 28 October 1985 in the United Kingdom by Warner Bros.
-Records.
-The album was a huge commercial success, reaching high positions on charts worldwide and peaking at number 15 on the US Billboard 200.
+Hunting High and Low is the debut studio album by the Norwegian synth-pop band a-ha, first released on 1 June 1985 by Warner Bros.
+Records in Norway and the United States, and then released in the United Kingdom and Europe on 28 October 1985.
+The album was a huge commercial success, reaching high positions on charts worldwide.
 The album was recorded at Eel Pie Studios in Twickenham, London, and produced by Tony Mansfield, John Ratcliff and Alan Tarney.

-In all, five singles from the album were released, though not all were released internationally: "Take On Me", "Love Is Reason", "The Sun Always Shines on T.V.", "Train of Thought" and "Hunting High and Low".
-The group was nominated for Best New Artist at the Grammy Awards in 1986, making A-ha the first Norwegian band to be nominated for a Grammy.
+In all, five singles from the album were released, though not all were released internationally: "Take On Me", "Love Is Reason", "The Sun Always Shines on T.V.", "Train of Thought" and the title track.
+The group was nominated for Best New Artist at the Grammy Awards in 1986, making a-ha the first Norwegian band to be nominated for a Grammy.

-As part of a re-release of their first two albums, Hunting High and Low was expanded and remastered in 2010.
+As part of a re-release of their first two studio albums, Hunting High and Low was expanded and remastered in 2010.